ezeoleaf/awesome-golang-repositories/README.md

 [header2go](https://github.com/thales-e-security/header2go): Convert C header files into skeleton Go implementations
 [t3](https://github.com/Raven-bit/t3): t³: Twitch To Terminal
 [openapi](https://github.com/chanced/openapi): an OpenAPI 3.x library for go
 [nerf-controller](https://github.com/crabbymonkey/nerf-controller): Designed to run on a Raspberry Pi Zero W connected to a nerf gun or other method of firing projectiles with a user interface via a web app, the program interfaces with StreamLabs to record donations that will add rounds to the hopper to be fired.
+[go-tagexpr](https://github.com/bytedance/go-tagexpr): An interesting go struct tag expression syntax for field validation, etc.